 Got a passion for design?
 Designhill will give you the kind of jobs you’re looking for.
 This unique website is all about building relationships between designers and clients.
 Employers create project contests, which brings design entries straight to them.

 Alternatively, if you’ve built a good enough profile for yourself, then new clients can always track you down directly.
-Designhill also courts creatives by giving them a way to design and sell their own merch in the form of t-shirts!
+Designhill also courts creatives by giving them the means to design and sell their own merch in the form of t-shirts!

 This site is perfect if you’re hoping to build a reputation for yourself as the best freelancer money can buy.
 Toptal pitches itself as the place to find the leaders in freelance talent.
 That’s why the company has an extremely strict screening process.